 Since then, Bergdahl has reintegrated into the Army and has been stationed at a military base in Texas where he has been working in a comfortable environment on a daily basis.

-This poll is being conducted to discover what the American people think about this subject now that the investigation is nearing a conclusion.
+This poll is being conducted to discover what the American people think about this subject now that the investigation has taken a sharp turn.
 Should Bowe Bergdahl be court-martialed?
 The results of this poll have been published once but will be published again.
 The results will also be shared with major news networks and policy makers, including members of Congress.
 By answering this poll and having your friends take part, you can influence the decisions of those in Washington.